 Our technology competencies should also be driven by our client expectations.
 Prior to 2020, many clients were reluctant to meet with their lawyers via video conferencing.
 Now, virtual communication is considered the norm.
 Often, clients expect a higher degree of communication or even a secure client portal where they can track their matters.

-Now that we’ve covered what you should know about tech, let’s move to the fun—and sometimes intimidating—step: Choosing your tech.
+We’ve covered what you should know about basic law firm data security and your professional responsibility to understand technology.
+Let’s move to the fun—and sometimes intimidating—step: choosing your tech.